aws/amazon-chime-sdk-ios/README.md

 #### Use case 20.
 Add  an observer to receive data message.

-You can receive real-time message from from multiple topics after meeting session started.
+You can receive real-time messages from multiple topics after starting the meeting session.

 ```swift
 class MyDataMessageObserver: DataMessageObserver {